 I vividly remember a day, about three months into my divorce, driving to my counselor’s office.
-I remember it because I was feeling so emotionally crushed.
-I had been battling to keep my marriage alive for the prior two years, and for the last three months I had been witnessing its destruction, piece by painful piece.
+I had been battling to keep my marriage alive for the prior two years, and, for the last three months, I had been witnessing its destruction, piece by painful piece.
 The emotional pain was so intense that it robbed me of any hope for the future.
 I believed that the rest of my life was going to be a daily repeat of some version of the last three months.
 I dragged myself into my counselor’s office filled with pain and pessimism.

 Kathy, with her wealth of professional training and experience, was able to help me in ways that my closest family and friends could not.
 She had the wisdom and knowledge to expertly guide me down the pot-hole filled path of divorce that I was walking.
 She was one of the “angels” God brought into my life to help me when I needed it the most.
 I ended up seeing Kathy on and off for about two years following my divorce.
 She was one of the shining lights guiding me through the darkness of my divorce.
 I am so thankful for her, and I know that my recovery would have taken so much longer, and been so much more painful, without her.